Kavinchandar/book_recommendation_LLM/README.md

 Building a sematic book recommendation application powered by LLMs

-Applied LLMs to retrieve from a Database based on Prompts
+1. Applied LLMs to retrieve data from a Database based on user prompts model: (Open AI API)

-Used zero-shot text classification to normalize categories
+2. Used zero-shot text classification to normalize categories model: (facebook/bart-large-mnli)

-Used sentiment analysis to classify books by tone
+3. Used sentiment analysis to classify books by tone model: (j-hartmann/emotion-english-distilroberta-base)

+Users can

 source video: https://www.youtube.com/watch?v=Q7mS1VHm3Yw